-Working with communities to increase walking and cycling
+Working with communities to increase walking, wheeling and cycling

-Active Oxfordshire is delighted to be working with local communities and partner organisations to help increase rates of walking and cycling in areas of greatest need.
+Active Oxfordshire is delighted to be working with local communities and partner organisations to help increase rates of walking, wheeling and cycling in areas of greatest need across the county.

 • 79 children have benefited from bike clubs and tuition to date.
 Of these children there were 44 Boys and 35 Girls.
 60% of the children are in receipt of benefits/eligible for Free School Meals.